phalcon-orphanage/docs/zh/api/Phalcon_Acl.rst

 Class **Phalcon\\Acl**
 ======================

+*implements* :doc:`Phalcon\\Events\\EventsAwareInterface <Phalcon_Events_EventsAwareInterface>`

 This component allows to manage ACL lists.
 An access control list (ACL) is a list of permissions attached to an object.
 An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.

 .. code-block:: php